bitsofinfo/appdeploy/README.md

 Within an *environment*, one or more *contexts* can exist as a way to logically sub-divide applications within an *environment*.
 The loose rule is that all applications sharing the same *context* talk to one another or similar configuration sources/databases etc. *Contexts* permit a level of classification that applications can use to alter how they bootup, configs they load etc. within an *environment*.
 The name of a *context* generally includes the *environment* implicit in its name (i.e. `qa-silo1`)

 ### classifier
 Sometimes an application artifact may operate in different *modes*, these different modes may enable or disable certain aspects of standard functionality provided by the artifact; such as the availability or lack thereof certain exposed APIs or ports.
+In these cases the *classifier* can simply act as a naming decoration to help identify this.

 ---